Documentation

 Cloud [C]

-Drag to draw a cloud annotation (revision cloud).
+Drag to draw a revision cloud annotation.
 The cloud boundary is defined by the drag rectangle.
 Arcs bulge outward from each edge.

 Highlight [H]

 Drag to draw a translucent highlight rectangle at 40% opacity.
+Useful for calling attention to sections of the drawing.
 Fill colour set in Format toolbar.

 Stamp [P]

 Click the stamp button to open the stamp picker.
-Select a built-in stamp (APPROVED, REJECTED, REVIEWED, etc.) or a custom stamp, then click on the PDF to place it.
+Select a built-in stamp (APPROVED, REJECTED, REVIEWED, etc.) or choose from your custom stamps.
+Then click on the PDF to place the stamp.
+Stamps appear as bordered text boxes that can be moved and resized.

 Tip: Create custom professional seals via Tools → Stamp Library.
-See Section 12 for full details on professional seals and signatures.
+Perfect for architect/engineer stamps required on construction documents.
+See the Signatures & Stamps section for full details.

 Typewriter [Y]